 12:30 PM - 1:30 PM | What You Don’t Know Will Hurt You: Artificial Intelligence (AI) vs. Individual Privacy

 As AI increases its role in day to day activities, concerns surrounding both consumer/user and employee data have grown.
 With the use of AI comes greater amounts of personally identifiable information (PII) data being stored and utilized, but at what cost?
-As society becomes more comfortable with the gathering and mining of sensitive personal information, the threat of AI will only increase.
+As society becomes more comfortable with the gathering and mining of sensitive personal information, possible challenges around AI will only increase.

 2:00 PM - 3:00 PM | Privacy Engineering (“Privacy by Design”): What is it & What Do I Need to Know?